RBurchard/hd-epic-tap/README.md

 4. To generate additional plots run all cells in AdditionalPlots.ipynb

 ## Annotations
 The newly created annotations are contained in [this file](/HD_EPIC_Sounds_annot.csv).
-The file also contains all HD-Epic audio annotations.
+The file also contains all [HD-Epic audio annotations](https://github.com/hd-epic/hd-epic-annotations/blob/main/audio-annotations/HD_EPIC_Sounds.csv), and shares its [license](https://creativecommons.org/licenses/by-nc/4.0/).
 "tap water" is added as a new class with class_id 44.

 ## Labeling the videos by yourself